What are the unique values we hold to as a church?

 But sometimes evangelical churches can neglect the ministry of the Holy Spirit.

-Pentecostals tend to emphasize the ministry of the Holy Spirit, and be weak in the teaching of the Bible.
+Pentecostals tend to emphasize the ministry of the Holy Spirit, but may be weak in the teaching of the Bible.

 What this means for us practically: